seanway28/13.E-commerceBE/README.md

 Usage

-To commence running the application, navigate to the folder where you have your cloned
+To commence running the application, navigate to the folder where the application has been cloned on your computer.
+Proceed to follow steps 7 & 8 from the Installtion Steps to load the data and start the server.
+From there, navigate to Insomnia Core to use it to make API requests as needed.
+Please see the examples further down to see what they will look like in Insomnia!